pulumi/terraform-provider-azurerm/website/docs/r/network_interface_application_gateway_backend_address_pool_association.html.markdown

 The following attributes are exported:

-* `id` - The (Terraform specific) ID of the Association between the Network Interface and the Application Gateway Backend Address Pool.
+* `id` - The ID (specific to this provider) of the Association between the Network Interface and the Application Gateway Backend Address Pool.

 ## Timeouts